eric-decompiled/git-intro/README.md

 ## What is Git?
   Version control, used to manage code basis.
 Alternatives exist, but git is by far, the most popular
 ## Why use Git?
-  Lets you have a historical record of how the code base evolved
+  Lets you have a historical record of how the code base evolved, and collaborate with others
 ## Installing Git
+ Depends on your OS:
  [Instructions here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## Configuring Git

-Set user name + email
+- Set user name + email
   `git config --global user.name`
   `git config --global user.email`

-(This can be overrode per repo by leaving out `--global`)
+(These can be overrode per repo by leaving out `--global`)

+- Set editor, should default to something though
+  `git config --global core.editor vim`

+`git config --list` shows current config

-### (Optional) set up some shortcuts
+## (Optional) set up some shortcuts
 ```sh
 git config --global alias.co checkout
 git config --global alias.br branch